 There is another place to eat right on the water which I will mention.
 It’s Chases on the Beach and it’s farther down Route A1A (South Atlantic Ave.).
 I have never been there and honestly I’ve always thought of it as more of a bar on the beach.
 Go there to drink and party more so than to have some good food.
 If I’m wrong, please correct me!

 Also, further down the coast, in Oak Hill, is a casual place with tables next to the water called Goodrich’s.
 They have good food and nice outdoor atmosphere, but I had a bad experience with an unfriendly waitress which sorta turned me off the place.
-(They also had damage to the dock from Hurricane Irma.)
+(They also had damage to the dock from Hurricane Irma, but it’s been nicely re-done.)

 So there you have it.
 My list of restaurants with a water view in New Smyrna Beach.
 Have you been to them?
 What did you think?